genomicsengland/gel_to_opentargets/README.md

 1. Extract relevant data from `tiering_data` table in LabKey, save as TSV.
 Only rows from `tiering_data` with the `Tier` field having a value of `TIER1` or `TIER2` should be used.

-2. Extract relevant data from `gmc_exit_questionnaire` table in LabKey, save as TSV.
+2. Extract relevant data from `rare_diseases_participant_disease` table in LabKey, save as TSV.
 Currently the whole table is used.

 3. Extract phenotypes as strings from the tiering TSV file file (including removing blank lines)